De la Gardie Department Store

 Tags

-One of the most celebrated buildings by Alver Architects, De La Gardie department store is located at the main entrance into the Old Town of Tallinn.
-Situated on its main shopping street Viru, the building is filling a void left from the air-raids of the WW II.
-The building is a result of keen discussions between architects and planning and conservation authorities about the possibilities of new buildings in a medieval city belonging to the UNESCO world heritage list, and till this day remains one of the few examples of modern architecture in this part of Tallinn.
+One of the most celebrated buildings by Alver Architects, De La Gardie department store is located at the main gateway into the Old Town of Tallinn.
+Situated on its main shopping street Viru, the building fills a void left from the air-raids of WWII.
+The building is the result of keen discussions between architects and planning and conservation authorities about the feasibility of new buildings inside the medieval walls of the city, which belongs to the UNESCO world heritage list.
+The department store remains to this day one of the few examples of modern architecture in this part of Tallinn.

-The building structure fits precisely within the borders of the three historical lots.
+The building structure fits precisely within the borders of the three historical lots beneath it.
 Its volume and street facades take into account the surrounding scale of streetscape, its height and rhythm and changes brought by the 19th and 20th centuries.
-The choice of materials mirrors the existing facades of historic buildings, but also adds some fresh points in using traditional materials.
-The narrow end of the building on a side street is covered with pre-patinated copper panels.
+The choice of materials mirrors the existing facades of historic buildings, but also adds some fresh touches by using traditional materials.
+The narrow end of the building on a smaller side street is covered with pre-patinated copper panels.